Blog

 How the LFP Model Compensates Physicians

-Once you have determined you are eligible, it is then important to weigh the LFP model against your current payment model to see if it’s a good fit.
+Once you have determined you are eligible, it’s important to weigh the benefits of the LFP model against your current payment model to see if it’s a good fit.
 BC Family Doctors has posted a compensation calculator for members to help make the comparison easier.

 Billing for Time

-Physician time spent on direct patient care, indirect patient care as well as clinical administration time will all be compensated at a rate of $32.50 per 15 minute period.
+Physician time spent on direct patient care, indirect patient care as well as clinical administration time will all be compensated at a rate of $32.50 per 15 minutes.
+For billing, there are four time codes in the LFP model:

 Example: